Artificial Intelligence: New Applications to Boost KSA's Economy

 Estimates suggest that this field will significantly boost global GDP by more than 13% by 2030.

-Subsequently, it has become clear that it plays an essential role in improving the productivity and efficiency of key industries.
+Subsequently, it has become clear that it plays an essential role in enhancing the productivity and efficiency of key industries.
 In turn, it improves overall economic performance and creates new opportunities for resource diversification and growth—a goal that the Saudi plan aspires to.

 Written by: Mohsen Hassan